mikeytown2/masternode/stake/energi.md

 Type in `y` when it asks to "Proceed with the script (y/n)?:"
 ![](https://i.imgur.com/cea9Sfc.png "")
-This will take about 10 minutes to update Ubuntu 18.04 to the latest vesrion.
+This will take about 10 minutes to update Ubuntu 18.04 to the latest package versions.
 Please wait for Linux to be updated.

 Type in `y` when it asks to "Make it so only the above list of users can login via SSH (y/n)?:"